xoba/display/readme.md

     curl -X PUT http://localhost:8080/post?url=https://www.google.com/images/srpr/logo11w.png

-clicking anywhere on page will put browser into full-screen mode.
+clicking anywhere on page will put browser into full-screen mode. seems to work in chrome and firefox.

 simply put, from a virgin system, you could just run this: